nathashas1/Scores/README.md

 1. To get list of all users that have received at least one test score Navigate to http://localhost:9000/students

-2. To get list of the test results for the specified student,and provides the student's average score across all exams Navigate to http://localhost:9000/students/{id}
+2. To get list of the test results for the specified student, and provides the student's average score across all exams Navigate to http://localhost:9000/students/{id}

 3. To get lists of all the exams that have been recorded